 - Teams will have a maximum of 8 minutes to share their presentation.

 - Please feel free to create presentations that suit the team’s personality and the audience; such as: skits, group work, interactive presentations, singing, music, discussion, drama etc. Electronic (for example, PowerPoint, Adobe PDF) formats for presentations are NOT a requirement.

-- As a good best practice, please do not embed your video in the PowerPoint, we have found that there are issues with this.
+- As a good best practice, do not embed your audio or video in the PowerPoint, we have found that there are issues with this.
 Try to make your presentation work with the most general office products and most compatible.
-(All Music and Video files should be saved within your presentation folder and included on your CD or flash drive as backup.)

 Important Facts About Your Presentation

-- Bring your final presentation with you on a disk or jump drive.
+- Bring your final presentation with you on a jump drive (USB).

 - It is the ultimate responsibility of the team to prepare a functioning and professional presentation.

-- Please bring your electronic presentation or PowerPoint (as a back up) on a disk or jump drive, along with any audio or video files in case the conference center Wi-Fi Internet is not functioning.
+- Please bring your electronic presentation as a back up on a jump drive (USB), along with any audio or video files in case the conference center Wi-Fi Internet is not functioning.